400th Year Anniversary

 Keywords: KJV, Authorised Version, 400th, year, anniversary, Authorized King James Bible, Authorized Version, King James Version, history,

-King James VI & I, founding monarch of Great Britain, not only commanded the translation of the Authorised Version but he actually took an active role in developing the rules for translators and encouraging the completion of the work.
+King James VI & I, founding monarch of Great Britain, not only commanded the translation of the Authorized Version but he actually took an active role in developing the rules for translators and encouraging the completion of the work.
 The King's College website states,

 The development of the Bible in English differs from that of other European vernacular translations.
 Only England has an "authorised version", issued under the auspices of a king who was also the head of the Church.
 The vernacular Bible was illegal in England long before the Reformation and so began its development at a great disadvantage, but once England became a Protestant country the translated Bible became a symbol of state.